 Why Is Gastric Balloon Procedure Performed?

-Gastric balloon operation; It is carried out with the aim of gaining willpower and changing eating habits of obesity patients who are difficult to lose weight on their own.
+It is carried out with the aim of gaining willpower and changing eating habits of obesity patients who can’t lose weight on their own.
 Thanks to the gastric balloon, the person reaches the feeling of fullness quickly and thus gets away from the feeling of impulsive eating.
-Besides; It is also used for candidates who want to undergo a different weight loss operation to reach the required weight before surgery.
+Besides, it is also used for candidates who want to undergo a different weight loss operation to reach the required weight before surgery.

 In Which Situations Is Gastric Balloon Operation Performed?

 Gastric balloon is not a suitable procedure for anyone who is overweight.
 Your body mass index must be above the specified measure and it must be proven that you do not have any health problems under the control of your doctor.
-In addition, people with the following disorders due to overweight may be good candidates for gastric balloon procedure.
+In addition, people with the following disorders may be good candidates for gastric balloon procedure:

 - Gastroesophageal reflux disease (GERD)